Aider-AI/aider/docs/ctags.md

 To modify such code, GPT needs to understand the dependencies and APIs which interconnect all of its subsystems.
-Somehow we need to provide this "code context" to GPT when we ask it to accomplish some coding task.
+Somehow we need to provide this "code context" to GPT when we ask it to accomplish a coding task.
 Specifically, we need to:

   - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate